Glossary of Financial Aid Terms

 Financial Need

-Financial need is the difference between the school's cost of attendance and the student's expected family contribution (EFC).
+Financial need is the difference between the school's cost of attendance and the student's expected family contribution (EFC) or student aid index (SAI).
+The use of the SAI begins with the 2024-25 award year.

 Fixed Interest Rate